 Whether you have a website or just a blog, search engine optimization – and I’m not referring only to Google, but also to Bing and others – is ongoing.
-The target of any site is the audience, and the easiest and most reliable way to reach them is through these engines.
-That’s why everyone aims for a higher position in search results.
-Unfortunately, many do not understand that both Google and the others should be seen only as tools and not as the ultimate goal.
+The target of any site is the audience, and the easiest and most reliable way to reach it is through these engines.
+That’s why everyone aims for the highest possible position in search results.
+Unfortunately, many do not understand that both Google and others should be seen only as tools and not as the final goal.
 Therefore, many focus their attention on meeting online criteria without considering the final reader, the client their business targets.

 I will now make a short list of factors that influence the ranking of a website or blog online.

 2. URL structure.
-It is good for URLs to be clear and contain keywords moderately.
+It is good for URLs to be clear and to contain keywords moderately.

 3. User experience.
-Until now, there have been elements related more to the hidden, technical side; now we return to the user.
-Google, even though it is a tool, analyzes the site from the perspective of a person visiting it and wanting to obtain information, thus appreciating its navigability.
-Therefore, search engines consider page loading speed, how they are structured, and how easy it is for a person to reach certain content.
-In other words, ease of use of the respective site is very important.
-The visitor must find what interests them after one or two clicks, no further.
-That’s why some blogs and sites have multiple buttons, categories, archives, catalogs, etc., to make information easy to access.
-To improve the user experience, page loading times, appearance, smoothness, and logical arrangement of elements must be improved, as well as removing unnecessary content or images (regardless of format) if they are not optimized themselves.
+Until now, the elements were mostly related to the hidden, technical side; now we return to the user.
+Google, even though it is a tool, analyzes the site from the perspective of a person visiting it who wants to obtain information, thus appreciating its navigability.
+Therefore, search engines take into account page loading speed, how pages are structured, and how easy it is for a person to reach certain content.
+In other words, ease of use of the site is very important.
+The visitor should find what interests them after one or two clicks, no further.
+That’s why some blogs and sites have multiple buttons, categories, archives, catalogs, etc., to make it easy to access information.
+To improve user experience, page loading times, appearance, smoothness, and logical arrangement of elements must be improved, as well as removing unnecessary content or images (regardless of format) if they are not optimized themselves.

-4. Internal links - are important, but their anchors are equally important.
+4. Internal links – are important, but their anchors are equally important.
 Google takes these into account and pays special attention to those expressions or keywords.
-However, these must be as natural as possible, avoiding fixed phrases (e.g., using the anchor words “creating presentation site” because it is more than obvious that there cannot be a sentence containing exactly this phrase).
+These should be as natural as possible, avoiding fixed phrases (e.g., using “creating presentation site” as an anchor because it is more than obvious that there cannot be a sentence containing exactly this phrase).

-5. Back-links.
+5. Backlinks.
 More precisely, external links, whether to our site or from our site.
-The quality of back-links influences ranking both positively and negatively.
+The quality of backlinks influences ranking both positively and negatively.
 If these links are of quality, come from quality sites related to our field of activity, with a good history, then they are welcome.
-On the other hand, it is not advisable to populate our site with links to generalist domains or those focused on a completely different domain than ours.
+On the other hand, it is not advisable to fill our site with links to generalist domains or those focused on a completely different domain than ours.
 Google will notice the discrepancy and may penalize you.
 In both cases, moderation is more than necessary.

 6. Content quality.
-Beyond what I mentioned above, content is very important; search engines track: quality, optimization of keyword usage, uniqueness, quantity and relevance of content, quality of photos and images used.
-Also included here are text length, readability (how it is presented on the page, its structure, use of fonts, bold formatting, paragraphs, etc.).
+Beyond what was said above, content is very important; search engines monitor: quality, optimization of keyword usage, uniqueness, quantity and relevance of content, quality of photos and images used.
+Also included here are text length, readability (how it is presented on the page, its structure, use of fonts, formatting like bold, paragraphs, etc.).

 7. Mobile-friendly.
 Starting from April 2015, Google introduced the criterion or requirement that a site be responsive or have a mobile version.
 Considering that more and more users come from smartphones, this requirement is very welcome.
 As I said at the beginning of this article, the visitor is what matters, so we must adapt to their expectations.